ua-parser/uap-ruby/Readme.md

 * Ruby >= 1.9.2

-Ruby 1.8.7 is not supported due to the requirement for the newer psych YAML parser.
+Note: Ruby 1.8.7 is not supported due to the requirement for the newer psych YAML parser.
 If you can get it working on 1.8.7 please send a pull request.

 ## Installation